HYDPublic/301-sql-alwayson-md-ilb-zones/README.md

 ### Existing Azure VNet Name
 The name of an existing Azure VNet (that contains an existing Azure Subnet (see below)) into which the SQL VM will be deployed.

-This VNet must exist in the same region as the target location of this script deployment.
+This VNet must exist in the same region that supports AZ as the target location of this script deployment.
+Azure VNets/Subnets cannot span Azure regions, however they can span AZ within a single region.

+It is recommended to allow at least 32 IP addresses in the range.
+Each deployed Azure VM will have at least one IP private address.

 This *must* be an existing Azure VNet.
 This template does not create the Azure VNet.

 ### Existing Azure VNet Subnet Name
+The name of an existing Azure Subnet in the existing VNet into which the SQL VM will be deployed.

+This Subnet must exist in VNet used as part of this deployment.
+Azure VNets/Subnets cannot span Azure regions, however they can span AZ within a single region.

+It is recommended to allow at least 32 IP addresses in the range.
+Each deployed Azure VM will have at least one IP private address.

+This *must* be an existing Azure VNet.
+This template does not create the Azure VNet.

 ### Enable Outbound Internet on SQL VM
+Toggle whether to allow outbound internet access on the deployed SQL VM.

+If YES then the deployed SQL VM will be allocated a Public IP address.

+Value must be YES/NO.  By default this is set to NO.

 ### SQL Workload Type
+A value that represents the type of workload to be performed by the Azure VM.

+Value must be one of the options in the dropdown list.

-### ARM Template Artefacts
+### ARM Template Artefacts Location and SAS Token
+Location of resources that the script is dependent on such as linked templates and DSC modules.
+The sasToken required to access _artifactsLocation.
+When the template is deployed using the accompanying scripts, a sasToken will be automatically generated.

+By default this template is setup to pull the required artefacts from github during deployment, and auto-generate the reuqired SAS tokens.

-## Deploying ARM Templates
+## How to Deploy ARM Templates into Azure

 You can deploy these samples directly through the Azure Portal or by using the scripts supplied in the root of the repo.